Grammys honors Kobe Bryant with Alicia Keys, Boyz II Men tribute performance

-Lizzo kicked off her Grammys performance, the first of the evening, by dedicating her rendition of "Truth Hurts" to Bryant: "Tonight is for Kobe.
+Lizzo kicked off her Grammys performance, the first of the evening, by dedicating her rendition of "Truth Hurts" to Bryant, saying, "Tonight is for Kobe.
 I'm crying because I love you."

-Remembering Kobe Bryant tonight while we honor music in the house that he built.
-Thank you @aliciakeys and @BoyzIIMen for the tribute. 🙏 pic.twitter.com/lKlml9gF8H— Recording Academy / GRAMMYs (@RecordingAcad) January 27, 2020
+Host Alicia Keys then took the stage, acknowledging to the audience at the Staples Center in downtown Los Angeles that they were "literally standing here heartbroken in the house that Kobe Bryant built."

-"We never imagined in a million years we'd have to start the show like this...so we wanted to do something that could describe a tiny bit how we all feel right now," she continued before welcoming Boyz II Men to the stage for a performance of "It's So Hard to Say Goodbye to Yesterday."
+"We never imagined in a million years we'd have to start the show like this...so we wanted to do something that could describe a tiny bit how we all feel right now," Keys added before welcoming Boyz II Men to the stage for a performance of "It's So Hard to Say Goodbye to Yesterday."

+Click here to see a list of 2020 Grammy winners and nominees

+Throughout the performance, the telecast cut to teary-eyed audience members before panning to a tight shot of Bryant's retired Lakers jerseys illuminated in a spotlight on the wall of the Staples Center.
+His two jerseys will remain lit throughout the Grammys, according to the Recording Academy.

+Lil Nas X and Billy Ray Cyrus later made references to Bryant during their performance of "Old Town Road."
+Joseph "Run" Simmons" held up a Bryant jersey during Run-DMC's performance of "Walk This Way" with Aerosmith.

+Later in the show, John Legend, Meek Mill, Kirk Franklin, Roddy Ricch and YG participated in a tribute to late rapper Nipsey Hussle ended with photos of Hussle and Bryant on a large screen the performers.

-Before the telecast kicked off, the Grammys pre-telecast ceremony opened with a moment of silence for Kobe Bryant.
+Before the televised portion of the show kicked off, the Grammys pre-telecast ceremony opened with a moment of silence for Kobe Bryant.

 Interim Recording Academy CEO Harvey Mason Jr. opened the ceremony where dozens of Grammys are handed out before the main show, telling attendees, "As most of you may know, we lost Kobe Bryant in a tragic helicopter accident today."